 Plus, Elite reviewers don’t actually get paid.
 There are many free perks and you might possibly get approached by companies that offer compensation for reviews.
 But, for the most part, you’re not going to be making money.

-This sneaky sneaky aspect of writing fake Yelp reviews is annoying to me.
-Not because the ethics bother me, but because it's a waste of my damn time.
+So as it turns out, writing reviews for Yelp is a waste of my damn time.
 Why would I spend hours trying to earn a few bucks?
 If I wanted to do that I'd just get a job on the weekend.

 Instead, I make great money writing product reviews on my own websites.
 I create a website about a topic (beer, video games, hunting, motorcycles…you know, cool stuff, but whatever works).
 Then I read about, or even purchase products related to the topic and write about them on my website.
 For example, I could make a drone website, buy a drone, then rate it good/bad/why.